brettz9/update-packages/README.md

     1. Which repositories (in subdirectories) to include or exclude
     1. Which remotes to push to if any (by default when available and as exceptions)
+1. Avoid adding commit if will be empty
+1. Allow optional tagging and/or `npm publish`
 1. Add option on whether to confirm updates
 1. Make final list at end of tasks completed, sorted by stage of final failure (if any)